RobertoPrevato/K8sStudies/docs/kind/multi-nodes.md

 According to _GitHub Copilot_, this is a common issue with multi-node clusters in *kind*, where the DNS service may not be fully initialized or reachable at the time the ingress controller starts.

+This issue, however, does not occur at every restart.
+In some cases, the system becomes available more quickly, likely depending on the order in which pods are spun up.

 /// details | Chat with GitHub Copilot :octicons-copilot-16:.